Fighting the black market

 We were founding members of the Digital Coding and Tracking Association (DCTA), who we are working with to promote the concept of digital tax verification based on an agreed industry-wide approach.

 Track and trace (T&T) technology allows us to track the forward movement of our products through our supply chain.
-If a product is seized by customs or enquired about by the authorities, we can trace it backwards and determine the point at which the product may have left the legitimate supply chain.
+If a product is seized by customs or enquired about by authorities, we can trace it backwards and determine the point at which the product may have left the legitimate supply chain.

 The successful implementation of T&T technology means that we can comply with a Co-operation Agreement (EUCA) to fight illicit trade that the Group signed with the European Union in July 2010.
+The European Union and other regulators have passed legislation to mandate the use of T&T technology, a trend that will now accelerate with entry to the World Health Organization’s Illicit Trade Protocol.

 We also work to ensure business is joined up with governments and other organisations to make our combined efforts more effective.
 This includes working collaboratively with law enforcement and working closely with international bodies, such as the World Customs Organisation, Europol and the OECD Task Force on Countering Illicit Trade.